T4 (thyroxine) is the main hormone produced by the thyroid gland. A laboratory test can be done to measure the amount of T4 in your blood.

 Your doctor may order this test if you have signs of a thyroid disorder, including:

 A typical normal range is 4.5 to 11.2 micrograms per deciliter (mcg/dL).

-Greater than normal levels of T4 may be due to conditions that involve an overactive thyroid, including:
+A higher than normal level of T4 may be due to conditions that involve an overactive thyroid, including:

-Lower than normal levels of T4 may be due to:
+A lower than normal level of T4 may be due to:

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 Guber HA, Farag AF.
 Evaluation of endocrine function.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 24.

 Salvatore D, Davies TF, Schlumberger MJ, et al. Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, Larsen PR, et al, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 11.

 Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.